INeido/CGOL/README.md

   -gh GH           Height of the World.
   -ti TI           Number of times the game shall update in a second (FPS).
   -se SE           Seed value used to create World.
-  -sf SF           Path of the in-/output file.
-(Should be .csv) -lo [LO]         Load revious save.
   -ps [PS]         Game pauses on a stalemate.
   -po [PO]         Game pauses when only oscillators remain.
   -fr FR           Value by which a cell should decrease every generation.